adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 beings who were "in the middle" of using some area and had some switching costs to giving it up even shortly would value it more highly than those coming in new, or those who only wanted it for a bit.

-conjecture: this perfectly granular and instantaneous persistent signaling is welfare optimal *in a naive way*, meaning that it will always achieve optimal welfare without considering coordination overhead
+conjecture: this perfectly granular and instantaneous adaptive signaling is welfare optimal *in a naive way*, meaning that it will always achieve optimal welfare without considering coordination overhead

 such a system obviously doesn't exist, probably won't ever exist, even if it could many of us generally dislike the idea of being so closely watched so the very presence of that system would harm our welfare.

 so instead we create systems of rights, which are basically a way to *durably* encode space-usage negotiations with a minimum of coordination cost. we negotiate over the *general* structure of these rights systems in our constitutions, and this negotiation represents our best guesses at what kinds of votes we would cast in different kinds of negotiations. for example a society that agrees no one should be able to demand non-interfering actions from others would encode ownership of body, etc.

-since the only way beings can possibly interfere with each other is through updating a shared universe, that's ultimately all a right is, the current grant to update a portion of the universe in a particular way. if rights are just grants to a portion of the universe, then this perfectly granular persistent democracy is optimal for the same reasons that harberger taxes achieve optimal allocative efficiency or highest best use, and that quadratic voting achieves optimal welfare allocation based on relative valuations
+since the only way beings can possibly interfere with each other is through updating a shared universe, that's ultimately all a right is, the current grant to update a portion of the universe in a particular way. if rights are just grants to a portion of the universe, then this perfectly granular adaptive democracy is optimal for the same reasons that harberger taxes achieve optimal allocative efficiency or highest best use, and that quadratic voting achieves optimal welfare allocation based on relative valuations

 we also can create rules for more dynamic negotations, ones where we don't think we can make broad rules. for example a system like common resource taxes on land encodes a negotiation algorithm for all physical spaces that all members of the group can use to dynamically adjust ownership according to highest valuation.

 It's important to remember how important voting method efficiency is when making these decisions!
 In a resource-like voting method such as Quadratic Voting, groups can essentially perform "trades" across different decisions.
 A group may accept some negative outcome in one area in order to get a more strongly preferred positive outcome in another!
 From the perspective of the entire group, that trade is still a Strict Improvement since each group has greater overall Welfare as evidenced by their willingness to make the trade.

-# persistent democracy optimality
+# adaptive democracy optimality

-conjecture: persistent democracy with stabilization rules optimally makes welfare choices after considering coordination overhead. unsure hand-waving and pointing to the above conjectures goes here!
+conjecture: adaptive democracy with stabilization rules optimally makes welfare choices after considering coordination overhead. unsure hand-waving and pointing to the above conjectures goes here!

 <!-- I conjecture that this structure is optimal, because it directly represents the true nature of the search for welfare. it maximizes the amount of information each person can give to the coordination function, and perfectly encodes the real nature of attention and concern -->